Updated June 2, 2023

 In MySQL, we can learn the important statements below to manage transactions:

 We need to use the START TRANSACTION command to initiate a transaction.
 The alias of it can be BEGIN or BEGIN WORK.

-For changing the auto-commit mode you can either enable or disable the current transaction state and use SET AUTOCOMMIT.
+To change the auto-commit mode, turn the current transaction state on or off and use SET AUTOCOMMIT.